 If there are any errors to repair, you can repair them on the database now, and then click Reanalyze to retest.

-After all requirements for upgrade have passed, click Install.
+After all requirements for upgrade have passed, select the I understand check box and then click Install.

 Start the administration interface - If you do not want to open the interface, clear the check box.
 You can also open the interface from the Start menu.